The Culinary Arts has Finally Produced Top Asian Female Chefs after Decades-Long of Waiting

 Awards: Asia’s Best Female Chef 2017

-Having been voted the region’s best chef by over 300 industry experts from across Asia, May Chow ranks as the number 1 chef in our list of best Asian female chefs of today and she owns a restaurant called, “Little Bao” which is located in Hong Kong, and also recently opened another branch in Thailand.
+Having been voted the region’s best chef by over 300 industry experts from across Asia, May Chow ranks as the number 1 chef in our list of best Asian female chefs of today.
+She owns a restaurant called, “Little Bao” which is located in Hong Kong, and she also recently opened another branch of Little Bao in Thailand.
 According to William Drew, Asia’s 50 Best.com’s group editor, she has given a fresh perspective to traditional cuisine and this is why they think she is the most deserving to become the recipient of this year’s best chef award.
 Feminists and pro-women groups will certainly lavish this news as it adds fuel to the fire which is the women power trend that they’ve started.
 But none will be prouder than her homeland and her people for bringing this honor to their country – even other Asian nations will rejoice at this news!

 Chow is expected to formally accept her prize at the fifth Asia’s 50 Best Restaurants awards ceremony in Bangkok next February.